Faculty Resources – General Information

 The Speech Communication Center

-The OTC Speech Communication Center is a free, friendly service provided to help students in any class with any aspect of any speech assignment.
-Student tutors can help with such areas as speech and presentation development, organization, outlining and delivery.
-The Speech Communication Center dedicates itself to providing free student/community support through quality tutoring and mentoring in the areas of Public discipline.
-It also offers students an opportunity Speaking and the Communication to record their speeches and presentations so they can analyze their performance.
-The center also encourages instructors from all disciplines to send their students to the Speech Center before any presentation.
+The OTC Speech Communication Center is a free service provided to help students in all classes with any aspect of a speech assignment.
+Student tutors can help with all areas of speech and presentation development.
+The center encourages instructors from all disciplines to send their students to the Speech Center before any presentation.

 The Speech Communication Center is co-located with The Carol Jones Writing Center on the second floor of the Information Commons building in room IC 200.
 Walk-ins are welcome.
 However, we do encourage students to schedule an appointment.
 Email: firstname.lastname@example.org, or call 417.447.8982.